Junior Dance Course

 What does the audition consist of?

-The audition is a classical class, and a modern combination.
-A solo of your choice is also required in any genre you wish to show.
+The audition is a classical and modern class.
+There is a stretch assessment and you will perform a solo of your choice in any genre you wish to show.
+A physio and academic assessment are also included as part of the school’s entry process.

 How long should the solo be?